Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Collections/FastBindingList.md

 ### AddItems(IEnumerable<T> collection)

-Adds the specified items to the collection without causing a change notification for all items.This method will raise a change notification at the end.
+Adds the specified items to the collection without causing a change notification for all items.
+This method will raise a change notification at the end.

 #### Parameters